 - The level presented represents the 90th percentile of the 10 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
-In this case, ten samples were collected at your water system and the 90th percentile value was the 9th highest value.
-The action level for copper was not exceeded at any of the sites tested. - The level presented represents the 90th percentile of the ten samples collected.
-The action level for lead was not exceeded at any of the sites tested. - The State considers 50 pCi/l to be the level of concern for beta particles. - Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
+In this case, ten samples were collected at your water system and the 90th percentile value was the 9^{th} highest value.
+The action level for copper was not exceeded at any of the sites tested.

+- The State considers 50 pCi/l to be the level of concern for beta particles.

+- Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.